TeamSixOneSeven/modern-money/readme.md

 # Modern Money

 _Modern Money_ is an engineering-driven meta-research project on the current state of the art of _trustless payment systems_ such as Bitcoin.
-The purpose of this library is to structure knowledge about cryptocurrencies to provide an overview of the most urgent challenges, their solutions and the status of implementation.
+The purpose is to structure a library of knowledge about cryptocurrencies to provide an overview of the most urgent challenges, their solutions and the status of implementation.

 ## Overview
 There are two main chapters: